icssc/docs/content/docs/about/antalmanac/merge.md

 With two great apps and a thriving organization, we realized that we could create a result that defines the next decade of course planning at UCI.
-AntAlmanac (Scheduler) has ammassed a consistent, dependable user base <3, and PeterPortal (Planner) has much-needed features to cover aspects of course planning that live beyond just the current term.
+AntAlmanac (Scheduler) has amassed a consistent, dependable user base <3, and PeterPortal (Planner) has much-needed features to cover aspects of course planning that live beyond just the current term.

-Because AntAlmanac (Scheduler) and PeterPortal (Planner) are both under ICS Student Council, we have the unqiue combination of a large existing user base and the organizational structure to establish long-lasting collaborative efforts between teams.
+Because AntAlmanac (Scheduler) and PeterPortal (Planner) are both under ICS Student Council, we have the unique combination of a large existing user base and the organizational structure to establish long-lasting collaborative efforts between teams.
 This led us to realize that we can enhance the course planning experience by creating experiences that persist between the previously separate apps.

-As of Feburary 1st, 2026, PeterPortal will henceforth be known as *AntAlmanac Planner*, while AntAlamanc's quarter-planning capability will remain unchanged as *AntAlmanac Scheduler*.
+As of February 1st, 2026, PeterPortal will henceforth be known as *AntAlmanac Planner*, while AntAlmanac's quarter-planning capability will remain unchanged as *AntAlmanac Scheduler*.
 Throughout this merge, we also aim to empower our developers to collaborate across teams and on initiatives that help students plan courses in both the short term and the long term.